konfig-dev/sportmonks-sdks/csharp/docs/ContinentsApi.md

 <a name="getbyid"></a>
 # **GetById**
-> ContinentsGetByIdResponse GetById (string version, int continentId)
+> ContinentsGetByIdResponse GetById (int continentId, string version = null)

 By ID